JNRowe/river-configs/README.rst

     ``sandbar`` is spawned hidden to allow us to issue per-tag layout changes or launch default applications without all the bar flashes that would result.

+.. rubric:: Footnotes

+.. [#s1] I’ve added some largely uninteresting local changes from
+         v0.3.0-39-gccd676e, but mostly it is because there is no timeline for wlroots_ v0.18 hitting my installations.

+.. [#s2] Beyond packaging changes there are only light hacks to use `Nerd
+         Fonts`_ for icons.

 .. _river: https://codeberg.org/river/river
 .. _dwl: https://codeberg.org/dwl/dwl.git
 .. _sway: https://github.com/swaywm/sway/